Airborne Virus Transmission: Increased Spreading Due to Formation of Hollow Particles: Results and Discussion

 When $rh=$~80\%, the droplet falls to the ground before it effloresces.
 Due to the droplet's short lifetime, only a little liquid mass evaporates, and the traveling distance ratio is close to unity.

 Compared to $rh=$~80\%, in an ambiance of $rh=$~70\%, the droplet falls slower to the ground.
 The droplet diameter evolution reaches a constant plateau at $t=19$~s, which means that a solid layer that prevents further shrinkage forms during falling.
 Assuming uniform concentrations within the droplet overestimates the evaporation rate until the droplet effloresces.
 Instead, the surface enriches with solutes; thus, the vapor pressure and, consequently, the evaporation rate reduces.
-Resolving the local concentration (solid curves in Fig.~\ref{travelrat}b) reveals that the droplets shrink slower and suspend shorter as anticipated before efflorescence.
+Resolving the local concentration (solid curves in Fig.~\ref{travelrat}c) reveals that the droplets shrink slower and suspend shorter as anticipated before efflorescence.

 When the humidity is as low as 20\%, the droplets' surface effloresces fast.
 That leaves the particle enough time to completely dry out before falling to the ground.
-When that happens, the volume of the inflated nucleus exceeds the non-inflated, even though their mass is equal.
-Thus, the drag force acting on the inflated particle is higher, and the particle floats longer in the air.
+When that happens, the volume of the hollow particle exceeds the solid particle, even though their mass is equal.
+Thus, the drag force acting on the hollow particle is higher, and the particle floats longer in the air.

-In other words, current models overpredict the saliva droplets' lifetime and traveling distance for low ambient temperatures and high humidities.
-But the particles can travel farther than expected for high temperatures and low humidities, where the particle inflates fast.

 Figure~\ref{travel_het} depicts the absolute distance a droplet with 75~µm initial diameter can travel before falling to the ground from 1.8 m height in different ambients.
 Again, we computed an exemplary case of a droplet emerging from a cough and suspended in a wind velocity of 0.3~m/s.
 The maximum traveling distance occurs for $rh=$ 10\% and $T_{\text {amb}}=$ 40~°C, where the droplet travels 84.7~m.
 The distance reduces to 74.6~m, 61.8~m, 44.0~m, and 19.0~m when $T_{\text {amb}}$ reduces to 30~°C, 20~°C, 10~°C, and 0~°C, respectively.
 For a higher $rh$ of 80\% and $T_{\text {amb}}=$ 40~°C, the droplet travels only 8.3~m, and the distance reduces to 4.4~m, 3.8~m, 3.5~m, and 3.3~m for $T_{\text {amb}}=$ 30~°C, 20~°C, 10~°C, and 0~°C.